PennockTech/swallowjson/README.md

 holding their child data, in the `Rest` map.

-This library was written as a fairly quick proof-of-concept for a friend; I've no current use for it, so have not spent time on tests.
+This library was written as a fairly quick proof-of-concept for a friend; I've no current use for it, so this has only rudimentary tests and has not seen heavy production usage to battle-test it.
 The library is released in the hopes that it might prove useful to others.

 Behavior notes: